I am trying to do a fail over solution with round robin dns. Our dns is served by windows and our web servers are setup with Linux..

 I've read you can set MySQL replication to MASTER-MASTER so that it acts like a cluster, and resyncs itself as required.

-the ABC connection is not active and we're disconnected for about 2-4 minutes interval to get the XYZ internet connection online.
+Well my problem is, we have 2(ABC and XYZ company) internet connection and sometimes, the ABC connection is not active and we're disconnected for about 2-4 minutes interval to get the XYZ internet connection online.

 My question is - Is there a software that will automatically set the XTZ internet connection to active?
 Something like if the ABC connection is down, the XYZ will supply internet connection right away.